Virtual Activities to Combat Loneliness

 At-home fitness sessions have grown rapidly since the pandemic began.
 The combination of having not much else to do, and wanting to take preventative action to protect our health, means more people than ever are incorporating exercise into their daily routine.
 For some people, the community they feel part of at their gym, might be really lacking when taking part in YouTube’s or Facebook Live workouts.
 This is where Zoom really comes into it’s own.
 Group members can log on for a chat at the start of the class, get their workout done, and then squeeze in a natter at the end too!
 I teach lots of fitness classes on Zoom, some of which can be accessed for free thanks to National Lottery Funding.
 For more info on these you can contact me through The Zoom Crew.
 We’re a friendly bunch I promise you!

 Similarly to book clubs, if you were a member of a sewing circle or knitting club pre-Covid; you’ll probably find they’ve now moved onto Zoom sessions to keep all their knitters nattering!
 There’s no reason not to set up your own with some like-minded friends; all you really need is an internet connection, device, the craft materials of your choice… oh and some tea and biscuits of course.
-If you’d prefer more of a course set-up to acquire some new skills, Tea and Crafting run online classes in everything from origami to coaster-making and their website is very accessible.
+If you’d prefer more of a course set-up to acquire some new skills, Tea and Crafting run virtual activities in everything from origami to coaster-making and their website is very accessible.

 Parent and child groups